HabibRh26/Software-Engineering-Project/README.md

 # Software-Engineering-Project(Online Book Sharing System)
-This project is developed during the Undergrad CSE Course **"Software Engineering"** under the supervision of **Dr.Musfique Anwar**.The Goal of the project was to build a Native Android Application following standard software engineering methodologies and techniques which aims to provide different features for the bookworms at free of cost like borrow books,search books,provide books,review on books,having notifications for latest features etc. </br>
+This project is developed during the Undergrad CSE Course **"Software Engineering"** under the supervision of **Dr. Md Musfique Anwar**.The Goal of the project was to build a Native Android Application following standard software engineering methodologies and techniques which aims to provide different features for the bookworms at free of cost like borrow books,search books,provide books,review on books,having notifications for latest features etc. </br>
-## Tchnical Details:
+## Technical Details:
 **Project Type :** Native Android Application </br> **IDE :** Android Studio
 ## Methodology we used:
 We followed **Agile Methodology** here,Divided the whole task into 3 sprints and each sprint length was 1 week to complete.
-Before the beginning of the project,we have our **Scrum Master**,**Project Owner** selected.
+Before the beginning of the project, we have our **Scrum Master**,**Project Owner** selected.
 We held meetings weekly,Documented the Meeting records and worked accordingly.
 ## Tasks we Performed:

 - Made **User Story**